polaris-slo-cloud/containerd-shim-cwasi/README.md

 ## Contributing

 Contributions are welcome!
 We would like to hear it from you.
 For any questions or suggestions open an issue or start a discussion.
 For contributions please fork this repository and open a pull request with your changes.

-## License

-The Cwasi Shim is licensed under the Apache License, Version 2.0.
-See link for the full license text.